sadwika12/recipecraft/README.md

 ## 📈 Future Enhancements

-- ❤️ **Save Favorite Recipes**
-  Allow users to bookmark and organize their most-loved recipes for quick access later.
+- ❤️ **Save Favorite Recipes:** Allow users to bookmark and organize their most-loved recipes for quick access later.

-- 🖼️ **AI-Generated Dish Images**
-  Generate realistic images of the prepared dish to help users visualize the final result.
+- 🖼️ **AI-Generated Dish Images:** Generate realistic images of the prepared dish to help users visualize the final result.

-- 🌍 **Multi-Language Support**
-  Provide recipe instructions and ingredient names in multiple languages for global accessibility.
+- 🌍 **Multi-Language Support:** Provide recipe instructions and ingredient names in multiple languages for global accessibility.

-- 🔐 **User Authentication & Profiles**
-  Enable sign up and login functionality so users can save preferences, favorites, and recipe history.
+- 🔐 **User Authentication & Profiles:** Enable sign up and login functionality so users can save preferences, favorites, and recipe history.

-- 📄 **Export Recipes to PDF**
-  Download beautifully formatted recipes as PDF files for printing or offline use.
+- 📄 **Export Recipes to PDF:** Download beautifully formatted recipes as PDF files for printing or offline use.

-- 🥗 **Dietary Preference Filters**
-  Support vegetarian,non-vegetarian and other dietary restrictions.
+- 🥗 **Dietary Preference Filters:** Support vegetarian, non-vegetarian, and other dietary restrictions.

-- ⏱️ **Cooking Time & Difficulty Estimation**
-  Display estimated preparation time and difficulty level for each recipe.
+- ⏱️ **Cooking Time & Difficulty Estimation:** Display estimated preparation time and difficulty level for each recipe.

-- 📊 **Nutrition Information**
-  Show calories, protein, carbohydrates, and other nutritional details.
+- 📊 **Nutrition Information:** Show calories, protein, carbohydrates, and other nutritional details.

-- 🎤 **Voice Input for Ingredients**
-  Allow users to speak ingredients instead of typing them manually.
+- 🎤 **Voice Input for Ingredients:** Allow users to speak ingredients instead of typing them manually.

 ## 🤝 Contributing